radar/guides/make-your-own-gem.md

 loaded when `require 'hola'` is run.
 That one file is in charge of setting up your gem's code and API.

-The code inside of `lib/hola.rb` is pretty bare bones, we just want to see some output.
+The code inside of `lib/hola.rb` is pretty bare bones.
+It just makes sure that you can see some output from the gem:

     % cat lib/hola.rb
     class Hola